 Planning to hike the Tongariro Crossing involves a lot, this post has all the info you need on how to get to the Tongariro National Park, places to stay and how to organize tours or transport for the Crossing itself.

-By road: It usually takes around four hours (without stops) to reach the Tongariro National Park from both Auckland and Wellington, there are a number of nearby towns and places to stay, read below for more info!
+By road - It usually takes around four hours (without stops) to reach the Tongariro National Park from both Auckland and Wellington, there are several nearby towns and places to stay, read below for more info!

-Buses: There are a few different options for buses to the Tongariro National Park area, the most direct is catching the Auckland to Palmerston North bus which passes directly through National Park Village and Ohakune.
-But have a read below of places to stay and then have a look at the bus timetables to make a decision, the InterCity website is a good place to start.
+Buses - There are a few different options for buses to the Tongariro National Park area, the most direct is catching the Auckland to Palmerston North bus which passes directly through National Park Village and Ohakune.
+But have a read below of places to stay and then have a look at the bus timetables to make a decision, the InterCity website is an excellent place to start.

 • Driving time from Auckland: 4h10m – 4h40m

 • Driving time to start of the Crossing: 20 minutes